RedaPengam/Windows-Scripts/README.md

 ## Windows-Scripts
-Ease your Windows life with some usefull batch scripts such as a bulk file renamer.
+Ease your Windows life with some usefull batch scripts.

 ### General information
 - Scripts tested and working on Windows 10